-Hadronising final state particles or invisible ones are more difficult to measure.
+Final state particles which hadronise or invisible ones are more difficult to measure.
 For instance, light jets or jets originating from b quarks or τ leptons require dedicated algorithms for their measurement.
-The FASTJET tools have been integrated into the Delphes framework for a fast jet reconstruction, using several algorithms, like Cone or k_T ones.
+The FASTJET tools [2] have been integrated into the